salesforcecli/plugin-data/README.md

   contain only existing records; if a record in the file doesn't currently exist in the Salesforce object, the command fails.
 Consider using "sf data upsert bulk" if you also want to insert new records.

   Bulk updates can take a while, depending on how many records are in the CSV file.
-If the command times out, or you specified the --async flag, the command displays the job ID.
+If the command times out the command displays the job ID.
 To see the status and get the results of the job, run "sf data update resume" and pass the job ID to the --job-id flag.

   For information and examples about how to prepare your CSV files, see "Prepare Data to Ingest" in the "Bulk API 2.0